Written byConnie Yang

 Summary: Apple Silicon M1 chip greatly enhances the performance on the latest Macs but shows excessive SSD wear and usage.
 This article discusses the issue in detail and provides techniques to help you prevent your SSD from excessive usage.

-As the M1 chip's enhanced designs like a unified memory architecture and an 8-core CPU, users take it for granted that their M1 Macs would be more durable and have longer lifespan.
+As the M1 chip's enhanced designs like a unified memory architecture and an 8-core CPU, users take it for granted that their Apple silicon Macs would be more durable and have a longer lifespan.